Rash-in/StarParseLinux/README.md

 ### Disclaimer:
 There is nothing official about this.
 It is a hackey workaround to get a third party app to function for a 10 year old game.
 If you break it, the onus is on you to fix it.
 Be a good 'puter person and make backups just in case. :P

+### Updates:
+This walkthrough is meant for first time installation.
+If you are re-installing StarParse based on the previous instructions.
+Or just cleaning house and starting over, I would recommend the easiest option which is prior to starting the below instructions, delete the `~/.StarParse` folder.
+That will wipe everything out that was done previous.
+At the end of this walkthrough, you will have to re-add your raid groups, and any timers that you manually entered, but you should have those noted down somewhere first **(HINT HINT WINK WINK)**

 ### Kudos
 * @EeVee0 - For showing me the light for java linux native.